carry0987/Linux-Script/README.md

 # Linux-Script
 Store Linux Script

+> [!WARNING]
-> **⚠️ This repository has been archived and is no longer actively maintained.
-It has been moved to the [Linux-Note](https://github.com/carry0987/Linux-Note).
-Please refer to the new repository for the latest updates and contributions.**
+> This repository has been archived and is no longer actively maintained.
+> It has been moved to the **[Linux-Note](https://github.com/carry0987/Linux-Note)**.
+Please refer to the new repository for the latest updates and contributions.

 ## Author : carry0987
 | Project | Link |